xXleowXx/gitlab-charts/doc/backup-restore/index.md

 ### Backups to Azure blob storage

 Azure blob storage can be used to store backups by setting `gitlab.toolbox.backups.objectStorage.backend` to `azure`.
-This will enable Toolbox to use the included copy of `azcopy` to transmit and retrieve the backup files to the Azure blob storage.
+This enables Toolbox to use the included copy of `azcopy` to transmit and retrieve the backup files to the Azure blob storage.